Perlence/PyGuitarPro/README.rst

    guitarpro.write(curl, 'Mastodon - Curl of the Burl 2.gp5')

-All objects representing GP entities are *hashable*, so they can be easily stored in a ``dict`` and *compared*.
-This gives us the great opportunity to apply *diff* algorithm to tabs, or even *diff3* algorithm to merge tablatures.
+All objects representing GP entities are comparable.
+This gives the great opportunity to apply *diff* algorithm to tabs, or even *diff3* algorithm to merge tablatures.

 To anyone wanting to create their the best guitar tablature editor in Python this package will be the good thing to start with.

 Examples
 --------

 Several usage examples are included in the ``/examples`` folder.
 Please feel free to add your own examples, or improve on some of the existing ones, and then submit them via pull request.

 To run one of the examples in your local environment, simply: